MadMaddie81/mad-miners-smp/README.md

 ### __Header & Navigation__

 * Featured on all pages throughout the project.
-* The responsive navigation bar includes links to the Home page, Server Faq, Members and How To Join.
+* The responsive navigation bar includes links to the Home page, Server Info, Members and How To Join.
 It also has a link to a Discord server that will open in a new tab.

 ### __Server Values Section__